Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Evaluation

-Fig.~\ref{fig:Echo} illustrates the impact of echo perturbations, with delays ranging from 0.1 to 0.9 seconds, on audio deepfake detection models.
+Figure~\ref{fig:Echo} illustrates the impact of echo perturbations, with delays ranging from 0.1 to 0.9 seconds, on audio deepfake detection models.
 Echo introduces reverberations that alter the temporal structure of the audio without significantly affecting spectral features.
 This allows most models to retain high performance, although temporal distortions can affect models sensitive to time-domain alterations, such as Wave2Vec2.
 The ViSQOL scores remain consistently above 4 across all delay values, ensuring that echo, even at larger delays, does not heavily distort the perceptual quality of the audio.
 Despite preserved perceptual quality, detection performance declines noticeably, even with a minimal delay of 0.1 seconds.
 Wave2Vec2 is particularly sensitive, with Accuracy dropping to 0.558.
 HuBERT experiences a moderate decline (Accuracy = 0.823), while Whisper shows stronger resilience (Accuracy = 0.9).
 As delay increases, models like RawNet2 exhibit a gradual decline, reflecting vulnerability to longer delays.
 In general, models relying on frequency-domain features, such as Wave2Vec2BERT, LFCC-LCNN, and ResNet\_Spec, show better robustness against echo modification.
 Hybrid models like AASIST and RawGATST, which leverage both temporal and spectral features, also exhibit strong resilience.

-By comparison, smoothing (Fig.~\ref{fig:smooth}) progressively blurs fine-grained details in the waveform and reduces high-frequency components in the signal as the window size increases.
+By comparison, smoothing (Figure~\ref{fig:smooth}) progressively blurs fine-grained details in the waveform and reduces high-frequency components in the signal as the window size increases.
 Foundation models with strong feature extraction capabilities, such as Wave2Vec2BERT and HuBERT, are less affected by smoothing.
 In contrast, traditional models like AASIST and RawGATST experience performance degradation as smoothing impacts both the temporal and spectral domains.
-Under replay modification (Fig.~\ref{fig:replay}), most models maintain their performance under replay conditions.
-However, RawNet2 experiences significant performance degradation.